historicalnetworkresearch/turin/cfp.md

 The HNR2026 organizing committee has obtained funding for conference accommodation for up to three accepted papers by graduate students and post-doctoral/early career researchers.
 This accomdation will be at the University of Turin residence for the nights of July 19-22.
 For those wishing to apply for this bursary, please indicate so in your application.
 Your abstract must be accompanied by a two-page (maximum) vita in PDF format.

 ## Important dates
-December 1, 2025: deadline for submissions
-February 1, 2026: notification of acceptance/rejection
+December 21, 2025: deadline for submissions  (extended dedaline) February 1, 2026: notification of acceptance/rejection
 March 1, 2026: registration opening
 July 20-22, 2026: conference